alicerunsonfedora/costumemaster/README.md

 The Costumemaster integrates with Game Center to allow players to earn achievements, challenge others, and rank in the leaderboards for the best scores on levels (scoring system similar to what AI agents use).
-Game Center is a service that requires an Apple Developer account and an app registered in App Store connect with the bundle identifier of the game.
+Game Center is a service that requires an Apple Developer account and an app registered in App Store Connect with the bundle identifier of the game.
 To test Game Center achievements, make sure that you update the build identifier in the project to the app's identifier in App Store Connect and make sure that the achievements with the IDs listed in [GameAchievements.swift][gcachieve] in the Achievements list of the Game Center section.

 ![Game Center](https://github.com/alicerunsonfedora/CS400/raw/root/.readme/gamecenter.png)

 To access features like the new access point and leaderboard submission, ensure that Xcode includes at least the macOS 11.0 SDK.

+### In-App Purchases

+The Costumemaster also integrates with StoreKit to provide in-app purchase support for DLC content such as "Watch Your Step!".
+In-app purchases require an Apple Developer account with an app registered in App Store Connect with the bundle identifier of the game.
+In-app purchases will need to be configured with the IDs listed in [IAPManager.PurchaseableContent][iapcontent] in App Store
+Connect.

 ### About SwiftLint